ipapapa/topreader/README.md

 ## Algorithmic Complexity Analysis

-There are a number of ways to solve this exercise.
+There are a number of ways to address this problem.
 In the following, I describe all the solutions that were investigated prior to making the proper choice.

 ### Priority Blocking Queue (selected)